Having a baby is obviously a joyous time in one's life, but that doesn't mean the body chemistry always cooperates.

 - Nuts and seeds

-Women should continue taking prenatal vitamins even after birth, since it is suspected that micro-nutrient deficiencies can contribute to postpartum blues or depression.
+Women should continue taking prenatal vitamins even after birth, since it is suspected that micro-nutrient deficiencies can contribute to postpartum blues.
 In addition to a high quality prenatal vitamin, supplement with 2000-5000 IU of Vitamin D3, 15-20 mg of zinc, 200 mcg of selenium, 1-2 mg of folate (the active L-5-MTHF form is best), and 2-3 mg of B12 (in methylcobalamin form) daily.

 For the very holistically-minded woman, consider getting your placenta encapsulated after birth.
 Studies have shown that consuming the placenta can help stave off postpartum blues, as well as address a number of other post-birth complications.